 The Mistress Page’s House has been a listed building since 1975 to retain its English heritage and character.
 Located right in the centre of Windsor and opposite the three towers of Windsor Castle, the modern warehousing carrying the complete collection of fabrics and accessories is just a stone’s throw away.

-The Design Centre Chelsea Harbour showroom and 24 Pimlico showroom in London draws many International clients to the collection.
+The Design Centre Chelsea Harbour showroom and 44 Pimlico retail store in London draws many International clients to the collection.
 While flagship showrooms in Moscow and the D&D Building in New York demonstrate the de Le Cuona look to a wider audience.
 There are now ten third party showrooms across the USA and Canada.

 To service the ever growing demand for ’de Le Cuona style’ Bernie has added an eclectic mix of rich textured materials that accomplish a look of soft glamour and understated elegance; these are known as the ‘Eclectic Collection’.
 When schemed with the subtly textured simplicity of the linens or the grandeur of the paisleys, the Eclectics round-off the collection which offers discerning customers all the elements for a beautiful and comfortable home.